build-on-aws/content/posts/building-agent-aws/index.md

 ## Tools

 Now that we have defined our agent, the next step is to create the tools for the agent to use.
-Tools consist of single function, with a name, and a description.
+Tools consist of single function, with a name and a description.
 The descriptions are used to prompt the agent to complete tasks.

-## Creating Custom tools
+## Creating Custom Tools

 For Agent AWS we will create 3 custom tools to respond to customer requests.

 1. **AWS Well-Architected Framework Query Tool:** This tool will allow your agent to interact directly with the AWS Well-Architected Framework, extracting valuable data to inform architectural decisions.
 2. **Code Generation Tool:** This tool will generate code from AWS CloudFormation scripts to Python code.
 3. **Diagram Creation Tool:** This tool will create AWS diagrams.

 The process of creating tools is a uniform experience.
 I will go over how I created the AWS Well-Architected Framework tool in this post.
 You can view the full code for all the tools [here](https://github.com/aws-banjo/building-aws-agent/blob/main/agent_setup.py#L66-L290).

 ## Querying the AWS Well-Architected Framework

 The first tool we've developed is designed to query the AWS Well-Architected Framework.
 This tool leverages a vector database to deliver relevant answers to user queries.
 Understanding the inner workings of vector databases isn't essential to appreciate the rest of this blog post.
-However, if you're interested in exploring how these databases can be constructed and used in detail, feel free to delve into my previous [post](https://www.buildon.aws/posts/well-arch-chatbot) which dives deep into this topic.
+However, if you're interested in exploring how these databases can be constructed and used in detail, feel free to read my post on [creating an AWS Well Architected chatbot](https://www.buildon.aws/posts/well-arch-chatbot), which dives deep into this topic.

 For the purpose of our current journey of building an AWS Solution Architect Agent, we'll focus more on the application of this tool within the agent's workflow.